Visitors Counter

 There are many government sectors related water management, agricultural product process industries, where agricultural engineers are required to play an important role.
 The Placement cell will work hard to open avenues in the various sectors of Agriculture.
 Since its birth the institute has undertaken to develop leaders who with their dreams, aspirations, visions and hopes shape the global economy and drive the growth rate of the organization they serve.
 Today the alumni head the best companies in India and abroad, testifying the institute’s genius in producing the corporate leaders of tomorrow.

 Number of passed out students of B. Tech.
 (Agril.
-Engg.)recruited through campus interviews during year 2023-24
+Engg.) recruited through campus interviews

 Sr. No.